Winning117/Shadow-Man-Speedrunning-Rules/Shadow Man Remastered.md

 2. Glitches are NOT allowed, this includes OoB tricks, strafing/rolling to skip areas, rope warping, etc. **This supersedes General Rule 11**
 3. You must gather all 120 Souls, all inventory items, all secrets, and all 666 Cadeaux.

+## Cheat%
+1. Cheat% includes the normal categories in the Main Categories section, except with the addition of Cheat% rules.
+See `Cheat% Notes` above

 ---

 ## Rule History:
+- 2/13/2022 - Added Cheat% categories
 - 2/12/2022 - All Souls NG+ and 100% NG+ categories have been added
 - 2/6/2022 - any% NG+ category has been created
 - 2/4/2022 - General Rules - Rule 4b was added